moment/luxon/docs/matrix.md

 older browsers, so there were nuanced feature caveats.
 Newer versions will add more caveats as new browser capabilities become available and Luxon takes advantage of them if they're present.)

 1.  **Relative time formatting**.
-Luxon's support for relative time formatting (e.g. `DateTime#toRelative` and `DateTime#toRelativeCalendar`) depends on Intl.RelativeTimeFormat, which is currently only available in Chrome and Firefox.
+Luxon's support for relative time formatting (e.g. `DateTime#toRelative` and `DateTime#toRelativeCalendar`) depends on Intl.RelativeTimeFormat.
 Luxon will fall back to using English if that capability is missing.

 If the browser lacks these capabilities, Luxon tries its best: